Automattic/wp-calypso/test/e2e/README.md

 # WordPress.com End to End Tests

-Automated end-to-end acceptance tests for the [wp-calypso](https://github.com/Automattic/wp-calypso) client and WordPress.com in general.
+Automated end-to-end acceptance tests for the [wp-calypso](https://github.com/Automattic/wp-calypso) client and WordPress.com.

 ## Table of contents